HatimOO7/ModaMate/README.md

 # ModaMate
 # A Clothing Recommendation System

+# Please check the master branch for the code

 ## Project Description
 This project is a clothing recommendation system that provides personalized suggestions based on various factors such as gender, weight, height, age, and event type.
 It offers clothing recommendations for casual, formal, and Islamic dress preferences.